AmitavaDutta/AmitavaDutta.github.io/README.md

 ## AmitavaDutta.github.io

-You can find me in the following link
+You can find me using the following link

 ```
 AmitavaDutta.github.io